 Yew said that South Australian producers generating 100kW or more can apply for Large Generation Certificates and access the spot market, while generators producing between 5MW and 30MW can apply for a Small Generator Aggregator’s license.

 “The problem with selling into the spot market is that the prices are variable.
-That’s why the Small Generator Aggregators licence hasn’t taken off.
+That’s why the Small Generator Aggregators licensed hasn’t taken off.
 I think only eight of these licenses have been given out from last year.
 The uptake wasn’t very big at all.”

 Oxamii’s retail licence also offers financial security and a market to sell renewable energy.